 Dr. Sullivan believes that supporting medical students in developing their own sense of wellbeing is an essential part of medical education today.

 Ihor S. Sawczuk, M.D., FACS

-Assistant Dean for Clinical Integration
+Associate Dean of Clinical and Research Integration

 A known subject leader, esteemed physician, and sought-after educator, Dr. Sawczuk has held various roles in healthcare.
 Dr. Sawczuk completed his urologic training at the Squier Urological Clinic of the New York-Presbyterian Hospital and his urologic oncologic training as a fellow of the National Cancer Institute in the Departments of Urology and Human Genetics of Columbia University.
 He attended the Medical College of Pennsylvania.